 Related Article: What is Exploratory Data Analysis? | EDA in Data Science

 This is the second step of complexity in data analytics as descriptive analytics which does an assessment of the descriptive data.

-The diagnostic analytical can use different tools to go deep dive into the data to find all complexity and root causes of a problem.
+The diagnostic analysis can use different tools to go deep dive into the data to find all complexity and root causes of a problem.

 Diagnostic analytics can do multiple operations on data like data discovery, data mining, and different type of bivariant data analysis like correlation, etc.

-An example of diagnostic analytics is to perform different features analytics on data like selection the two, or three or more features from data and perform different statistical analytics like univariate, bivariate, or multivariate analysis to diagnose the relationship between variables.
+An example of diagnostic analytics is to perform different features analytics on data like selecting the two, or three or more features from data and performing different statistical analytics like univariate, bivariate, or multivariate analysis to diagnose the relationship between variables.

 Advantages of Diagnostic Analytics